Venus of Urbino by Titian

 Thanks to the wise use of color and its contrasts, as well as the subtle meanings and allusions, Titian achieves the goal of representing the perfect Renaissance woman who, just like Venus, becomes the symbol of love, beauty and fertility.

-You can see the Venus of Urbino by Titian in the hall #28 of Tiziano and Sebastiano del Piombo.
+You can see the Venus of Urbino by Titian in the hall #83 dedicated to Tiziano.